tushar-semwal/tushar-semwal/README.md

 ### Hi there 👋
+- 🏛️ I’m an Applied Scientist II at Microsoft India Development Centre (Search Technology Centre India).
+- 🔭 I’m currently working on Graph Intelligence, Ranking, and Recommendations through Machine Learning (shallow and deep)
+- 👯 I’m looking to collaborate on research related to my work interest.

 <!--
 **tushar-semwal/tushar-semwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.